 Vintage Coronation 1953 Plate

-Found at market in the north of England, a lovely plate produced in 1953 for the coronation of Queen Elizabeth II.
-Decorated at center with a beautiful image of the young queen within a royal heraldic crest.
-The plate is also decorated around its rim with crossed Union Jack and Red Ensign flags.
+Found at market in the north of England, a lovely commemorative plate produced in 1953 for the coronation of Queen Elizabeth II.
+The creamy, white plate is decorated at center with an image of the young queen set within a regal Coat of Arms crest, while the rim is dressed with lush, colorful floral sprays.
+Gleaming gold trims the edge of the gently scalloped plate.

-This regal plate is sure to be a crowning piece in your collection.
+This royal plate is sure to be a crowning piece in your collection.

 Learn More About Queen Elizabeth's Coronation